pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/index.md

 cloud environments as well, but a production environment might require you to define more sophisticated inbound connection rules.

-## Deliver external trafic to Pachyderm
+## Deliver external traffic to Pachyderm
 Kubernetes provides multiple ways to deliver external traffic to a service,
 including: